frmfm/FRAMED-2.0-Guide/README.md

 ## 1-3.
 Video Artworks

 For artists who work with the video media, our system will package and release the submitted video/photo data into a playable application.
+Please **note the file name** otherwise your movie won't be able to be played.

 ### ■ Resolution